Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 1.md

-With Mill's idea of competent judges, is it even hedonism anymore, or has it become more of a
+With Mill's idea of competent judges, is it even hedonism anymore, or has it become more of a emotivist moral philosophy when everything is based of "observation and experience", is not everything just based of intuition then?